-It would be best to speak with your doctor to determine the cause and get the proper treatment.
+It would be best for you to speak with your doctor about your plans to try to get pregnant.
+He/She will advise you on what to do about your wart treatments and adjust them accordingly.
 Please let us know how you are doing!View Thread

 Have you seen a doctor about what this could be?
 A medical professional would be best able to diagnose and care for the bump after an examination.
 Is it possible that it is a boil?
 They are sometimes recurring.
 Here is some information you may want to look through.
 Please let us know what you find!View Thread

 Are you still experiencing the itchiness and red dots?
 Is it possible that you are having a reaction to something that you can into contact with (a plant, lotion, etc.)?
 How long has this been happening?
 Is it a reoccurring thing?
 If your symptoms worsen or persist, you may want to have the rash looked at by your doctor.
 Please let us know how you are doing.View Thread